Spring & Summer 2022 Course Schedule

-The spring semester will begin Monday, January 11, 2021.
-The types of classes are: Online, Remote, and Hybrid (More about that below).
+The spring semester will begin Monday, January 10, 2022.
+The types of classes are: Online, Remote, Hybrid, HyFlex, and Blended Flex (More about that below).
 Sessions being offered are: 8-Week, 12-Week and 16-Week.
-Students will not be on campus for the first four weeks of the semester.
-Hybrid classes will begin face-to-face class meetings on campus starting Monday, February 8, 2021.

-The summer semester will begin June 7, 2021.
-At this time, the types of classes are: Hybrid, Online, and Traditional.
+The summer semester will begin June 6, 2022.
+At this time, the types of classes are: Hybrid, Online, Blended Flex, and Traditional.
 Our summer term is 8 weeks.